 The diagonal kernel $\bfH_b$ has elements

 Similarly, function $\bfK' = (\:K'\;\;\;K'\;\;\;K'_3\:)$, where $K'=1/\pi+K'_0$, and

 and

 The analytic form of the kernel Green function indicates that the wall layer is determined by every part of the flow though the influence at the far end of the pipe is clearly insignificant, specifically for small data.
 For initial flow of arbitrary size, our method of solution takes the global characters into account since the vorticity field so solved ($\varphi_b$) contains all the interaction among the shears of different scales over the complete pipe length.
 In particular, the wall term retains the essential structure of the vorticity solution (\ref{vort-sol-wall0}).
 The dependence of the kernel $\bfH_b$ on viscosity $\nu$ shows that it is absolutely essential to consider the viscous effect.
 On the other hand, the wall vorticity gradient illustrates the fact that the pipe flow field is dynamic in nature.
-Modelling pipe flow in terms of steady Hagen-Poiseuille flow of parabolic profile ought to be a crude approximation for the study of the dynamics; it would be mis-leading to consider the axial symmetrical flow over a significant part of the pipe length, particularly over Reynolds number range of turbulence transition.
+Modelling pipe flow in terms of steady Hagen-Poiseuille flow of parabolic profile ought to be a crude approximation for the study of the dynamics; it would be misleading to consider the axial symmetrical flow over a significant part of the pipe length, particularly over Reynolds number range of turbulence transition.

-We refer the flow structure at the solid surface as wall layer in contrast to boundary layer as the latter suggests that Prandtl's boundary layer approximations are involved.
-Evidently, the flow is everywhere fully viscous and there does not exist a clear-cut ``free-stream" where the flow may be considered as uniform and inviscid.
+We call the flow structure at the solid surfaces as a wall layer in contrast to a boundary layer as the latter suggests that Prandtl's boundary layer approximations are involved.
+Evidently, the flow is everywhere fully viscous, and there does not exist a clear-cut ``free-stream" where the flow may be considered as uniform and inviscid.
 Equation (\ref{ppoi}) implies that the pressure must be strongly dependent on the instantaneous values of the velocity gradients.
 The shears themselves evolve in the transport process of convection and diffusion.